Meet the Professors

 Read more about Professor Pozzi

-Education: Juris Doctorate from Empire College School of Law, Bachelor of Arts in Government from University of San Francisco
+Education: Juris Doctor from Empire College School of Law, Bachelor of Arts in Government from University of San Francisco, A.S. in Criminal Justice from Santa Rosa Junior College

 Professional Experience: Professor Pozzi began her career as a law clerk in 1986.
 She quickly accelerated from a Public Defender Level One to Level Four.
 After that she was made Chief Deputy to the Assistant Public Defender until her appointment in 2012 as Sonoma County Public Defender.